fchamroukhi/mixRHLP_py/README.md

 firstname.lastname@unicaen.fr

-For using this code we recomand you install anaconda (which contains the necessary packages to run our codes and a set of usefull data science python packages).
+For using this code we recommend you install anaconda (which contains the necessary packages to run our codes and a set of useful data science python packages).
 The needed packages to run our code are: NumPy, Scikit-Learn, and matplotlib.

-When using this code please cite the following papers : The two first ones concern the model and its use in clusterng and the last ones concern the model and its use in discrimination.
+When using this code please cite the following papers : The two first ones concern the model and its use in clustering and the last ones concern the model and its use in discrimination.

 ```